How to choose the right pan

 Unlike iron, stainless steel won’t be corroded by acidic foods, doesn’t scratch easily and has a light-coloured cooking surface, enabling you to easily see colour changes in your food.
 However, stainless steel isn’t non-stick, and can’t be seasoned to become low-stick like iron.

 Stainless steel is also a very poor conductor of heat, which is why most stainless steel pans will tend to have a layer of conductive material (aluminium or copper) sandwiched inside the base.
 This helps to spread heat quickly and evenly throughout the pan.
-Our Stellar, Judge and Samuel Groves stainless steel pans all have an aluminium core, in a triple layer base.
+Our Samuel Groves & SAVEUR selects stainless steel pans have an aluminium core, in a triple layer base.

 Of course, stainless steel isn't one homogenous material, and different variations of the alloy have different properties.
 Ferritic stainless steel - without the nickel - has reduced corrosion resistance but is twice as conductive as 18/10.
 These pans don’t require a conductive inner layer, feeling a lot like cooking with iron, but with stainless steel’s easy maintenance.